syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ### Find and Replace

-This section illustrates how to perform a simple find and replace operation in a Word document by using Microsoft Office Interop and DocIO.
+This section illustrates how to perform a simple find and replace operation in a Word document by using Microsoft Office Automation and DocIO.

-Using Microsoft Office Interop
+Using Microsoft Office Automation

 The following code example illustrates how to search for a word in a Word document, replace it with another word and save the document under a new name.